ppkgtmm/pk/src/contents/hotel-bookings-etl.md

 - data warehouse design using star schema

-    **Reason :** To derive database structure that requires less number of joins to do aggregation based on dimensions
+    **Reason :** To reduce number of join operations required to contruct one big table

 ![dwh-db-diagram](./imgs/hotel-bookings/dwh-db-diagram.svg)